Extras For Ceremonies

 After the vows the Officiant announces " We Now Shall Perform the Wine

-Ceremony" The couple goes to the table and each takes the individual carafe and
+Ceremony" The couple goes to the table and each takes the individual carafe

-and face back to the officiant.
+the wineglass back and face back to the officiant.
 Who states.

-‘This Ceremony represents the two individual lives are now combined like the two
+‘This Ceremony represents the two individual lives are now combined like the

-wines into one single life.
+two wines into one single life.
 The drinking of the combined wine signifies the

 commitment you now make to live your lives as one family.
-May you remember this
+May you remember

-as one."
+your lives as one."

-He may also announce that immediately after the service others may drink the new
+He may also announce that immediately after the service others may drink the

-joining two vineyard owners in marriage
+tradition in joining two vineyard owners in marriage

 (back to top)